yetanalytics/dl4clj/README.md

 ## TODO
 - update examples dir
 - finish README
+  - add in examples using Transfer Learning
+  - refine other aspects of the readme
-- finish tests
+- finish tests (update to test/show api fns can accept objs or code?)
+  - eval is missing regression tests, roc tests
+  - nn-test is missing regression tests
+  - spark needs to be updated
+  - possibly add more tests to util-tests
 - revist spark for updates
-- update api fns which need to deal with code
+- add :as-code? arg to all api fns now that they can return code

 ## Features

 ### Stable Features with tests

 - Neural Networks DSL
-- Early Stopping
+- Early Stopping Training
-- Transfer Learning (needs readme examples)
+- Transfer Learning
-- Evaluation (needs more tests)
+- Evaluation
 - Data import
-- Optimize (tested but might be temporarly removed)

-### Features being worked on
+### Features being worked on for current release

-- Computational Graphs
-- NLP
 - Clustering (testing in progress)
-- Datasets (needs refactor)
 - Spark training/hosting (not tested, needs refactor)
+- Front End (maybe current release, maybe future release.
+Not sure yet)
+- Version of dl4j is 0.0.8 in this project.
+Current dl4j version is 0.0.9
+- API fns passed code can return the result of the method call instead of just code
+- Parallelism

+### Features being worked on for future releases

+- NLP
+- Computational Graphs
+- Reinforement Learning
+- Arbiter
+- Ability to extend dl4j using methods and objects called behind the scenes
+- Kafka support

 ## Artifacts

 dl4clj artifacts are released to Clojars. (original authors work)
+- this iteration of the library is not currently on Clojars

 If using Maven add the following repository definition to your pom.xml: